Maging Sino Ka Man: Ang Pagbabalik: Part 2: The Revenge of the Mistress and the Daughter

 Amang (Mateo) tells Eli about his dark past with Fidel.
-He was badly beaten when he was young, and left for dead in a very bad state.
-A woman found him, they had a relationship and they had daughters (Onay and Annajoy).
-He also reveals why Mateo's hand is disfigured: Fidel ordered Tomas to shoot Mateo's hand.
+He was badly beaten when he was young and left for dead.
+A woman found him, they had a relationship, and they had daughters: Onay and Annajoy.
+He also reveals that Mateo's hand is disfigured because Fidel ordered Tomas to shoot Mateo's hand.
 When Mateo goes abroad for a better living, he learns that his wife was raped by Fidel.
-He returns to the Philippines for revenge but is stopped by his wife.
-A fire breaks out later in the area and he believes that his wife and daughter have perished, His daughter Onay is actually still alive.
+He returns to the Philippines for revenge, but is stopped by his wife.
+A fire breaks out and he believes that his wife and daughter have perished, but his daughter, Onay, survives.
 When Fidel asks Eli about his business plans for Mateo, Eli tells his father-in-law that he will let Mateo join their company.
-Fidel feels uneasy because Veron (as Mateo's assistant) tells him that she will be in his office as long as Mateo is in his house.
+Fidel feels uneasy because Mateo's assistant, Veron, tells him that she will be in his office as long as Mateo is in his house.

 Corazon shares moments with Mateo.
-When she heads home, Tomas catches her and drags her into his car.
-When they reach their house, Tomas beats her and points a gun at her.
+When she heads home, Tomas kidnaps her.
+Tomas drives her to their house where he beats her and holds her at gunpoint.
 Corazon tries to resist, and Mateo goes into Tomas's house.
-JB shows up at the same house, at the same time, as Tomas and Mateo fight over the gun.
-JB is shot accidentally and gets rushed to the hospital.
-Celine vomits and is rushed by Onay to the hospital too, in the meantime.
+JB enters the house as Tomas and Mateo fight over the gun.
+JB is accidentally shot and is rushed to the hospital.
+Celine vomits and Onay rushes her to the hospital.
 Tomas is assaulted by Amang's men.

 Part 3: Quarrel Tension

-Lena's hopes fall when the person she thought was Joaquin turns out to be someone else, or Eli.
-Jackie feels remorseful for everything, and vows to do everything in her power to find Lena's true love.
-Lena tearfully shares her appreciation of Jackie's efforts to join her search, and this strengthens their bond as sisters.
+Lena realizes that Eli is not Joaquin.
+Jackie feels remorseful and vows to find Lena's true love, strengthening their bond as sisters.

-After working overnight, JB is pressured by both Celine's stubbornness and his boss's demands.
-Vanessa forces him to party with their team in order to have his condotel proposal approved by the board.
+After working overnight, JB is pressured by both Celine and his boss.
+Vanessa forces him to party with their team in order to have his proposal approved by the board.
 Corazon continuously complains about being left at home alone.

-Celine avoids JB's calls the whole day.
-But instead of letting her drown in misery, Onay helps her to find a nice dress to wear for an attempted truce with JB.
-Then they drop by at JB's office that night, not knowing that he's off to that forced party.
+Celine avoids JB's calls.
+Onay helps Celine find a nice dress to wear for an attempted truce with JB.
+Celine and Onay drop by at JB's office that night, not knowing that he's been forced to go to the party.

 Eli makes peace with Corazon when Mateo asks him to deliver a gift to her.
-However, no amount of begging on Eli's part can persuade Corazon to let go of the past.
-Restoring her shipping business seems to be the only thing that might change her mind.
+However, Eli can't persuade Corazon to let go of the past.
+It is implied that restoring her shipping business might be the only thing that could change her mind.